Monday to Friday 9am – 6pm

 Discover Scotland in luxury aboard the Royal Scotsman with our Scotland’s Classic Splendours journey.

-If you prefer to travel in a Grand Suite, the public price of the train is from £21,300 per person.
-Our prices are from £19,995 per person – a saving of up to £2,610 per couple.
+If you prefer to travel in a Grand Suite, our prices are from £21,300 per person.

 Enquire today – availability is extremely limited.